phillvancejr/Cpp-Go-Zig-Odin/echo_server/README.md

 # Echo Server
-A simple echo server over the local network.
+A simple synchronous echo server over the local network handling a single client.
 There is a simple client.go that can be used to connect to the servers.
 ## C++
 Fairly simple using Unix sockets.
 It has the downside of being Unix specific, but Windows has the WinSock api which is similar.
 I'll give it 2nd place.
 There are a plethora of open source networking libraries for C and C++
+#### UPDATE 06/02/22
+I added an Asio version which was super nice and simple.
+Asio to me, seemed very complicated because most tutorials immediately jump into an Object Oriented class based server and it makes following the actual Asio parts difficult.
+However when written in a simple manner without classes, Asio is very easy to understand and simple to use.
+I'd actually say this version ties with Go for first, in fact I might place it above Go tieing with Janet and bump Go down to second, though I'm sure Go would take the cake for the asynchronous version.
 ## Go
 Go of course was very easy.
 1st place becaues of ease of use and plentiful documentation
 ## Zig